Healthy dinner ideas

 Make our red cabbage kimchi.

 This vibrant chicken salad with crunchy green beans, mangetout and lentils is super-simple and quick to make.
-With just 6.2g of fat and 238 calories per portion, this is a lovely, light midweek meal.
+With just 6.2g of fat per portion, this is a lovely, light midweek meal.

 Love healthy salads?
 Discover even more recipes.

-Try this moreish take on risotto using wild rice and creamy roasted garlic for a simple, low-fat vegetarian dinner that’s under 500 calories per portion.
+Try this moreish take on risotto using wild rice and creamy roasted garlic for a simple, low-fat vegetarian dinner.
 Wild rice is incredibly nutritious, offering magnesium, zinc, iron, potassium and selenium.
 Low-fat crème fraîché provides a lovely creaminess, as well as calcium.

 Try even more delicious vegetarian risotto recipes.